-With the government committed to nuclear power as part of the UK's energy mix, it's a great industry to enter if you're looking for roles in engineering, science, project management and other areas
+With the government committed to nuclear power as part of the UK's energy mix, it's a great industry to enter if you're looking for roles in engineering, science or project management

 While always controversial, nuclear power is an area of the energy and utilities sector that's at the forefront of technological and scientific development.
 Plans to build a wave of new nuclear power stations means there's high demand for talented graduates.